 Quick couplings allow fast coupling and uncoupling without tools.
 The following designs are used, among others:

-- Flat-face couplings (Flat-Face): low-drip during coupling, easy to clean, good for dusty environments in deconstruction and rock excavation.
+- Flat-face couplings (Flat-Face): low-drip during coupling, easy to clean, good for dusty environments in deconstruction and rock excavation; smooth front faces support wipe-clean hygiene.

-- Push-to-connect couplings with valve bodies: widespread, robust, with good flow; depending on the design, only limited residual-pressure tolerant.
+- Push-to-connect couplings with valve bodies: widespread, robust, with good flow; depending on the design, only limited residual-pressure tolerant and more susceptible to dirt ingress at exposed valve cones.

-- Screw-to-connect couplings: high pressure ratings, suitable with residual pressure in lines; proven on heavy tools such as concrete demolition shear.
+- Screw-to-connect couplings: high pressure ratings, suitable with residual pressure in lines; proven on heavy tools such as concrete demolition shears and wherever coupling under load would otherwise be critical.

 Fittings and ports